waku-org/go-waku/library/README.md

 This specification describes the C API that SHOULD be implemented by native Waku library and that SHOULD be used to consume them.

-# Design requirements

-The API should be generic enough, so:

-- it can be implemented by both nwaku and go-waku C-Bindings,
-- it can be consumed from a variety of languages such as C#, Kotlin, Swift, Rust, C++, etc.

-The selected format to pass data to and from the API is `JSON`.

-It has been selected due to its widespread usage and easiness of use.
-Other alternatives MAY replace it in the future (C structure, protobuf) if it brings limitations that need to be lifted.

 # The API

 ## General